 Veteran’s Heart Georgia has no political agenda, no goals beyond fostering healing from the effects of war.
 Our work is focused right here, where the healing is.

-We invite all to begin the journey toward healing and resolution, recovery and reconciliation, moving towards a mature, peaceful and balanced Warrior identity for our veterans.
+We invite all to begin the journey toward healing and resolution, recovery and reconciliation, moving towards a mature, peaceful and balanced Warrior identity for our service members and veterans.